 “Looking through the lens of the customer,” Bob instructed his sales staff to identify with the emotions first, then meet their needs.
 When the family members visited Woodlawn to purchase a coffin, he wanted to make sure his sales people expressed sympathy and condolences foremost, before showcasing the different options and pricing.
-When you identify with emotions first, you show you care and that’s what is most important in the funeral business.
+When you identify with emotions first, you show you care, you give the information on how to start funeral pre-planning today – and that’s what is most important in the funeral business.

 The burial ceremony was orchestrated too because Bob knew it was like a performance at a theatre and that “Everything Speaks.”
 Everything you see, hear, smell and touch.
 First, there is the setting.
 Are the grounds groomed, the flowers alive and colorful, no overgrown bushes and weeds, clean statues, easy signage for guests to follow – all very important details.